By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 49.5 x 50.5 cm ⏐ 19.5 x 19.9 in (300dpi)

 KEITH CHAMBERS / SCIENCE PHOTO LIBRARY KEITH CHAMBERS / SCIENCE PHOTO LIBRARY

-Human cell, illustration.
-The cell membrane (blue) surrounds the internal structures (organelles).
-At centre is the nucleus (surrounded by transparent membrane), which contains the nucleolus (orange) and chromosomes (X-shaped).
-DNA (deoxyribonucleic acid, double helices) is transcribed to mRNA (messenger ribonucleic acid, single helices) in the nucleus.
-Surrounding the nucleus are the rough (purple) and smooth (blue) endoplasmic reticulum (ER).
+Human cell, cutaway illustration.
+The cell membrane (red) surrounds the internal structures (organelles).
+At centre is the nucleus (surrounded by transparent membrane), which contains the nucleolus (orange) and chromosomes (blue).
+DNA (deoxyribonucleic acid, helices) is transcribed to mRNA (messenger ribonucleic acid, green) in the nucleus by the enzyme RNA polymerase II (purple).
+Surrounding the nucleus are the rough (green) and smooth (blue) endoplasmic reticulum (ER).
 The rough ER is studded with ribosomes (dark purple spheres), the sites of active protein synthesis.
 Vesicles (gold spheres) leave the rough ER, releasing their protein cargo into the Golgi apparatus (blue, at bottom) where the proteins are stored before being re-packaged for transport.
 Mitochondria (transparent, one at bottom centre) create energy for the cell.
 Lysosomes (green spheres) contain enzymes for digesting foreign particles.
-Microtubules (orange rods) move vesicles and granules and are part of the cytoskeleton.
+At upper right a kinesin motor protein carries a vesicle along a microtubule (yellow).

 Model release not required.
 Property release not required.